 #9 Roaming water

-Man-size blobs of water roll around, sometimes bouncing off the ground and sometimes trapping smaller items in side them.
-Occasionally lightening will arc between them, which might damage anyone curious enough to get too close, and which seems to keep the water fairly close together and moving.
-Eventually the globes of water either dry up or simply pop with a splash and become harmless puddles.
+Man-size blobs of water roll around, sometimes bouncing off the ground and sometimes trapping smaller items inside them.
+Occasionally lightning will arc between them, which might damage anyone curious enough to get too close, and which seems to keep the water fairly close together and moving.
+Eventually, the globes of water either dry up or simply pop with a splash and become harmless puddles.